- The Inductees

 African Americans have played a major role in the development of our state, our nation and our world.
 African American women from Connecticut are no exception!
 Join us for an interactive multi-media program by the Connecticut Women's Hall of Fame and learn about some of Connecticut's most remarkable African American heroines.
 From women's rights advocate Maria Miller Stewart and legendary contralto and Civil Rights catalyst Marian Anderson to pioneering journalist Adrianne Baughns-Wallace and our current State Treasurer Denise L. Nappier, you'll be inspired as we explore the important contributions of African American women in Connecticut.
 [Jump to request form]

 Jewish women in Connecticut have made a lasting impact on our society.
 They have made significant contributions to the arts, business, and religious life.
 Their accomplishments are as varied as their struggles, and their stories inspire us to create new history.
 Hear the stories of a poor but determined immigrant named Sonya Kalich, and that of the formidable Mrs. Auerbach, who grew a department store into a model of modern business practices.
-Learn of the many Connecticut Jewish women who have challenged the status quo and blazed new trails.
+Learn about the many Connecticut Jewish women who have challenged the status quo and blazed new trails.
 [Jump to request form]

 Women have been involved in military conflicts from the beginning of time; some as warriors, some as spies and others who made the munitions or simply called for peace.
 Connecticut women are among the finest and bravest who have stood for their cause – sometimes defying gender norms, and often without the recognition they deserved.
 CWHF Inductees prove that women are just as tough as men and will inspire others to shatter gender barriers.
 Learn about a teenager who helped save Danbury during the Revolutionary War, how Harriet Beecher Stowe sowed the seeds of conflict leading to the Civil War, and how Margaret Bourke-White’s photography brought civilians face to face with the war front for the first time.
 [Jump to request form]